reboot-studio-code/react-native-maps-example/readme.md

 # React Native Maps example

-This is the React Native Maps example project we have created at Reboot Studio.
+This is the react native Maps example project we have created at Reboot Studio.
 We have written a full article describing how to get started step by step.
 You can check it out [here](https://reboot.studio/blog/react-native-maps-app-2020/)

 ## Getting started